arcaniussainey/DroneBlocks2_Summer2024/notes/Matplotlib: Basics & Pyplot.md

 print("- Critical battery levels after 8 PM")
 ```

 This single graph tells a story that would be hard to see in a table of numbers.
 That's the power of data visualization!
+(Note that the data isn't really super meaningful, I mainly wanted to show off it having annotation and visualization)

 ## What is MatPlotLib?